Brand Identity

 Public Relations

-Once we had the written direction of the brand solidified, we started narrowing down visual direction, working with different color combinations and varying levels of simplicity.
+We began by narrowing down the visual direction by working with different color combinations and varying levels of simplicity.
 A mood board was delivered to Pabst, highlighting their top priorities and main desires for the brand.
 This included a fresh, vibrant color palette, consistent structure across their flavor portfolio, and design geared towards a more feminine audience.

 Following the mood board, we hit the ground running with concept ideation.
 We worked first to revitalize the logotype and pair it perfectly with an ownable brand mark.
 This initially meant updating the brand’s “gentleman” character, but after further discussion with the client, we decided to go in an entirely new direction, focusing solely on the logotype as the brand’s primary lock-up.
 This would resonate more with the new demographic, and draw a line in the sand between the past and the present NYF.